 Sue grew up on the coast of Massachusetts but did not find her way to shipboard life until she moved to the mountains in the west.
 She developed her love of the outdoors and nature as a child while exploring the lakes and forests in New Hampshire during summer vacations.
 Catching salamanders, rowing boats, walking the lakeshore and picking blueberries were favorite activities.
 Her undergraduate degree in Wildlife Management quickly helped develop her love of travel and adventure.
 Her early field biology work took her to Maine to radio track bald eagles, Newfoundland to live trap and snow track pine marten, and Washington to survey for spotted owls in the middle of the night in the summer, and in winter to counting bald eagles from a raft.
 After that, wanting to share her knowledge and love of nature with others, she began working in environmental education programs.

 Sue has been teaching children and adults in outdoor settings since 1986.
-She has been an instructor at Yosemite Institute, and worked with field programs in Maine, Yellowstone, Costa Rica, Belize, and most recently Grand Teton National Park.
+She began as an instructor at Yosemite Institute, and worked with field programs in Maine, Yellowstone, Costa Rica, and Belize.
 From 1999 through 2004, Sue was a faculty member at Teton Science School in Jackson Hole, Wyoming.
 In this role she trained graduate students how to teach hands-on science to children in the outdoors.
-Another one of her passions is educating people about the importance of protecting water quality.
-She was the Wyoming coordinator for Project WET (Water Education for Teachers), and continues to train teachers how to use the water education curriculum.
+She was also the Wyoming coordinator for Project WET (Water Education for Teachers).

 Join us for updates, insider reports & special offers.